-On January 25, 23, during a press conference on the issue of expanding polycentrism in Moscow, the famous architect S. Kuznetsov shared details regarding the future project.
-Representatives of Metrium spoke about their vision of how the development of the Yuzhny Port will affect the capital's real estate market and the entire metropolis.
+On January 25, 2023, during a press conference discussing the expansion of polycentrism in Moscow, renowned architect S. Kuznetsov shared details regarding the upcoming project.
+Representatives of Metrium outlined their vision for how the development of the Yuzhny Port will impact the Moscow real estate market and the entire metropolis.

 Changing transport situation